-The concentration in policing in the BS program in criminology and criminal justice provides students with knowledge on policing strategies, police management, police accountability, crime analysis and procedural criminal law.
+The concentration in policing in the Bachelor of Science program in criminology and criminal justice provides students with knowledge on policing strategies, police management, police accountability, crime analysis and procedural criminal law.
+This program also provides a solid foundation for those interested in pursuing a prelaw track.